-- Your average annual net income tax liability for the 5 years ending before the date of your expatriation or termination of residency is more than a set amount (\$124,000 for 2004), - Your net worth is \$2 million or more on the date of your expatriation or termination of residency, or - You fail to certify on Form 8854 that you have complied with all of your U.S. federal tax obligations for the 5 years preceding the date of your expatriation or termination of residency.
+- 2. Your net worth is \$2 million or more on the date of your expatriation or termination of residency. - 3.
+You fail to certify on Form 8854 that you have complied with all of your U.S. federal tax obligations for the 5 years preceding the date of your expatriation or termination of residency.